By Gemma Tedaldi | Published: 9 February 2020 | Updated: 2nd February 2026

 Where to stay in the Lake District?

 There’s no right or wrong answer here, it totally depends on what you want to get from your trip to the Lake District.
-We based ourselves in Kendal just outside of the National Park as it gave us easy access to everywhere we had planned on visiting, but after visiting Ambleside we completely fell in love with the place.
+We based ourselves in Kendal just outside of the National Park, at Castle Green Hotel, as it gave us easy access to everywhere we had planned on visiting, but after visiting Ambleside, we completely fell in love with the place.
 It’s fairly central, close to Lake Windermere, and on the doorstep of some great walks.

-Check out the map below, Booking.com or Expedia UK for some of the best places to stay in the Lake District.
+Check out the map below for the best accommodation deals for your stay in the Lake District.

 The best towns and villages you must visit in the Lake District FAQs